golemfactory/golem-docs/src/pages/docs/providers/maintenance/wallet-restoration.md

 {% alert level="warning" %}

 If your key is password-protected, you'll need to unlock it before it can be used for payments.
-In such case, `yagna id show` command above will report:
+In such a case, the `yagna id show` command above will report:

 {% /alert %}